 - 1.9 A Member of the Service Users and Carers' Constituency shall cease to be eligible for Membership unless they have at all times since becoming a Member attended one of the Trust's services as a Service User or Carer, as the case may be, within the preceding five years. - 1.10 Where in the reasonable opinion of the Trust an individual is no longer eligible to continue as a Member of the Service Users and Carers' Constituency it shall be at liberty to remove an individual from the Register of Members and that individual shall thereupon cease to be a Member of the Trust.
-However, this power may not be exercised until the Trust has given not less than 14 days written notice to that Member addressed to them at the address given in the Register of Members of its intention to remove them from the Register of Members and that Member addressed to them segister of Members and that Member has not within that period notified the Trust of their wish to continue as a Member.
+However, this power may not be exercised until the Trust has given not less than 14 days written notice to that Member addressed to them at the address given in the Register of Members of its intention to remove them from the Register of Members and that Member addressed to their wish to continue as a Member.